-Deferred revenues grew by P1,432.07 million arising from tuition fees collected and charged/billed which were not yet earned as or the report date.
-As of the end of the three-month period, only a portion of the total tuition fees collected and charged for the first semester/trimester was recognized as income by the University, FEU Tech, FEU-Cavite, FEU Senior High School and RCI.
-Moreover, portion of the increase pertains to that of FEU-Alabang which started operations during the year.
+Deferred revenues grew by P513.06 million arising from tuition fees collected and charged/billed which were not yet earned as of the report date.
+As of the end of the six-month report period, only a portion of the total tuition fees collected and charged for the first semester/trimester was recognized as income by the University, FEU Tech, FEU-Cavite, FEU Senior High School and RCI.
+Moreover, portion of the increase pertains to that of FEU-Alabang, which started operations during the year.